aamirdjearam/Obsidian_notes/Technical/Data/Ingestion/Types of Data Ingestion.md

 - Managed Connectors
-	Pre-built API connectors - Middle-man that takes care of any config changes that are coming to API providers
+	Pre-built API connectors - Middle-man that takes care of any config changes that are coming to API providers No Need to worry about maintenance.
+Not as great as you may expect though

 Examples: [[FiveTran]], [[AirByte]], [[Meltano]]